 top of page

 Yes!
-The SABIN Lab is looking to recruit at least one (and possibly two) graduate students for the Fall 2025 application cycle.
-Please reach out to Dr. Evans directly (tevans@auburn.edu) if you are interested in applying to work in the SABIN Lab.
+The SABIN Lab is looking to ideally recruit two graduate students for the Fall 2026 application cycle.
+Please reach out to Dr. Evans directly (tce0018@auburn.edu) if you are interested in applying to work in the SABIN Lab.
+If it seems like a good potential fit, I am happy to schedule a time to meet with prospective applicants to discuss our research and other questions you might have.

 • What would make me a good "fit" for the SABIN Lab?

 I will start by saying that I think that there are multiple ways in which someone can be a good fit for our lab.
-In other words, there is no one single graduate student "prototype" that would be a good fit.
-However, I think there are a number of factors that would make an applicant a good "fit" for our lab more generally.
+In other words, there is no one single graduate student "prototype" .
+However, I do think there are a number of factors that would make an applicant a good "fit" for our lab more generally.
 Overall, I want to work with graduate students who are curious, hard-working, and eager to learn.
-Additionally, I view our laboratory as an inclusive and welcoming environment in which people enjoy working with one another (at least for the overwhelming majority of the time).
-Based on that, we are interested in graduate students who work well with others (i.e., not hyper-competitive) and who want to contribute to helping build a warm/supportive work environment in addition to being successful in their own careers.
-In terms of skillset, I do not expect graduate student applicants to have experience in all or even one of the methods that we use in the lab (e.g., fMRI, TMS, programming experiments, etc.).
-However, someone who would be a good fit in the lab would be interested in learning how to use one or more of these methods in their research.
-Of course, having experience in one or more of these skillsets is a plus, but is by no means expected/required.
-Additionally, given the clinical science emphasis of our research, I would say that graduate students who are primarily interested in clinical training/treatment implementation would probably not be a great fit with our lab.
-However, graduate students who are interested in developing novel treatments may find a strong fit with our lab depending on the specific research questions they want to ask.
+Additionally, I view our laboratory as an inclusive and welcoming environment in which people genuinely enjoy working with one another.
+Based on that, we are interested in graduate students who work well with others (i.e., not hyper-competitive, abrasive, etc.) and who value building a warm/supportive work environment in addition to being successful in their own careers.
+In terms of skillset, I do not expect graduate student applicants to have experience in all, or even necessarily one, of the methods that we use in the lab (e.g., fMRI, TMS, experimental paradigms, etc.).
+At a minimum, someone who is a good fit in the lab would be need to be strongly interested in learning how to use these methods.
+However, competitive applicants will usually have either 1) some degree of hands-on experience with one of these methods, or 2), direct experience in other domains that are highly relevant in our research (e.g., programming, performing clinical interviews, etc.).
+All that to say, having experience in one or more of the methods our lab uses is a big plus, but we are also interested in highly motivated students who are eager to learn these methods and/or have training in other skillsets of interest.
+In terms of research interests more generally, given the clinical science emphasis of our research, I would say that graduate students who are primarily interested in clinical treatment research would probably not find our lab to be a great fit for their careers.
+That being said, graduate students who are interested in developing or implementing novel treatments could certainly find a strong fit with our lab depending on the specific research questions they want to pursue (e.g., more mechanism-focused treatments).
+If you have any questions about fit with our lab, you can also feel free to reach out directly (tce0018@auburn.edu) and we can set up a time to discuss.

 • Do I need to have MRI/TMS/Etc. experience to be a competitive applicant for your lab?